-As he celebrates his 94th birthday, quietly remembering Kay, the “big war” and all that he has accomplished for the dog world, we trust that he will know how much he is honored and loved by every person reading this.
-Email Col. Pedé to send him your best wishes.
+As he celebrated his birthday, he also quietly remembered Kay, the “big war” and all that he has accomplished for the dog world, we trust that he will know how much he is honored and loved by every person reading this.

 Related Articles and Information